README v1.1.2 2024-08-29

 1.1 Extract the NED package

-It is assumed the NED package ncs-<NSO version>-cisco-ise-<NED version>.signed.bin
+It is assumed the NED package ncs-<NSO version>-cisco-ise-<NED version>.signed.bin has already

 been downloaded from software.cisco.com.